InvestingGroupProject/Investing_Analysis/README.md

 Further test where necessary for the Linear Regression Model.
-Therefore we split the data into train and test data (80/20).
+Therefore, we split the data into train and test data (80/20).

 <p align="center" width="100%">
    <img width="70%" src="https://github.com/InvestingGroupProject/Stock_And_Gas_Analysis/blob/main/Resources/GSPC%20Close.png">